vives-project-xp/Zend/README.md

 ## Mechanical/Physical

 We used a 3D printer (Ultimaker) and removed the Z-axis controls.
 A grbl shield attached to an arduino interfaces with the stepper motors.
-For the table itself we used a Lack table from Ikea.
+For the table itself we used a [Lack table](https://www.ikea.com/be/nl/p/lack-tafeltje-wit-gelazuurd-eikeneffect-70319028/#content) from Ikea.
 The sand itself is kept in a plexiglass tray.
-The ball is moved by magnets attached to the 3d printer and draws geometrical figures in the sand.
+The ball is moved by magnets attached to the 3D printer and draws geometrical figures in the sand.
-RGB leds add additional ambience.
+RGB leds add additional ambience and can also be controlled.

 ### End switches

-To make sure the motors don't go beyond its bounds we had to implement end switches for the Y and X axis.
+To make sure the motors don't go beyond their bounds we had to implement end switches for the Y and X axis.
 Connect the end switches to the gShield like in this schematic (you can just ignore the Z-axis).
 ![end switch schematic](./img/end-switch-schematic.jpg)

 **Dimensions**
-width: 48cm x 34cm
+48cm x 34cm
-height:xxx

 ## Software

 ### Firmware

-To control the 3d printer we used the [grbl library](https://github.com/grbl/grbl).
+To control the 3D printer we used the [grbl library](https://github.com/grbl/grbl).
-This is an alternative to more complex firmware like Marlin and runs on a vanilla Arduino (or any other model as long as it sports an Atmega 328).
+This is an alternative to more complex firmware like Marlin and runs on a vanilla Arduino (or any other model as long as it supports an Atmega 328).

 ![gShield v5b](./img/gShield.jpg)

-To control the stepper motors we use the gShield v5b which is compatible with an arduino uno.
+To control the stepper motors we use the gShield v5b which is compatible with an Arduino uno.
-To get the correct altered firmware on the arduino execute the following steps:
+To get the correct altered firmware on the Arduino execute the following steps:
 If you cloned this repo go to the 'grbl-library' folder, extract the grbl.zip to C:\Users\[your user]\Documents\Arduino\libraries
 Now open Arduino IDE (some newer versions of the IDE may cause trouble to execute the next steps, if trouble occurs I recommend using Arduino IDE 1.8.19)
 Go to sketch->Include Library->Add .ZIP library...
 Now go to documents->Arduino->libraries and select the grbl folder, hit open.
 To upload the file go to File->Examples->grbl->grblUpload.
 Now you can compile and upload the file.

 The grbl library is configured through serial communication, so the first step was to write a small program that writes and reads the Gcodes to and from the Arduino.
-This is the sand_table.py file in the server map.
+This is the [sand_table.py](./webinterface/server/sand_table.py) file in the server map.

 ### debugging & GRBL settings